top of page

 Learn more about Rheology Testing Services performs analyses to understand the impact of viscosity on materials during processes and applications.

-Viscosity (resistance to flow) is one component of a detailed rheological profile that supports product development.
+Viscosity (resistance to flow) is just one component of a detailed rheological profile to understand material response to various conditions.

-Viscosity can be quantified with several approaches, often with a shear rate ramp assay across a wide range of conditions.
-For example: Honey being a Newtonian material does not appreciably shear thin with increasing shear rate; whereas, mayonnaise (non-Newtonian) does.
+Viscosity can be quantified with several methods.
+A frequently requested assay is the rotational shear rate ramp applied across a wide range of conditions.
+The figure below shows honey, a Newtonian fluid does not appreciably shear thin with increasing shear rate; whereas, mayonnaise (non-Newtonian) does shear thin.

-Typically, these assays are helpful to generate shear thinning curves, often to efficiently model processes and applications.
+Typically, these assays are helpful to generate flow curves, often with shear thinning that efficiently model processes and applications.

 Learn more about Rheology Testing Services performs analyses to understand the impact of yield stress on materials during processes and applications.